-For many people, it’s much easier to buy an already established asparagus plant.
+For many people, it’s much easier to buy an established asparagus plant.
 When you purchase your asparagus already started, you benefit from lessened time to populate your garden.
 That said, there are good reasons to want to grow your asparagus from seed, too.
 Namely, seeds are much more affordable.
-(We sell them in our Portland Nursery and Garden Center).
-You also theoretically benefit from having plants that started in your soil, and don’t run any risks of accidentally killing the plant in the transplanting process.
+You also theoretically benefit from having plants that have started in your soil, and don’t run any risks of accidentally losing starts in the transplanting process.
 The downsides to growing asparagus from seed are that it’ll take much longer to grow them.

 Some Great Ways to Enjoy Asparagus

 Have you tried it grilled on the barbecue?
 One of the easiest and most delicious ways to enjoy asparagus takes just a couple of minutes and a few ingredients.

 Simply wash and pat your spears dry.
 Coat with a bit of olive oil, salt, and pepper.
 Grill on the barbecue for 5-7 minutes until they reach desired tenderness.
 Pair with a nice grilled steak or salmon and you have a fantastic fancy home cooked meal!